stephendawsondev/Sleep-Healthily/AGILE.md

 > While testing and documenting should be done throughout the project, this phase focuses on carrying out final manual tests and fixing up the documentation.

-I spent this sprint going though the site and testing its functionality.
+I spent this sprint going through the site and testing its functionality.
 I also went through the code and made sure it was well documented.
-I also added some final touches to the site, such asa 500 error page.
+I also added some final touches to the site, such as a 500 error page.
 I found some small UI/UX improvements that I fixed and also one larger bug with the filters that I added to the project board and fixed.

 ![Screenshot of Testing and Documentation phase closed issues](./documentation/sprints/testing-and-doc-phase.png)